Bresnan 'used racial slur' towards Rafiq's sister

 Ballance has previously admitted using the term.
 He has admitted liability in response to his charge and will not participate.

-The allegation formed part of the England and Wales Cricket Board (ECB) case against Bresnan, who has been charged with bringing the game into disrepute.
+The allegation formed part of the ECB's case against Bresnan, who has been charged with bringing the game into disrepute.

 The ECB's lawyer Jane Mulcahy, speaking at the International Arbitration Centre in London, said Rafiq also alleged Bresnan used the racial slur towards or about Asian women he found attractive from about 2014 onwards.

-Rafiq also claimed Bresnan used the phrase to refer to an Asian woman who walked past them in a bar at a team hotel in Birmingham in July 2018.
+Rafiq also claimed Bresnan, 38, used the phrase to refer to an Asian woman who walked past them in a bar at a team hotel in Birmingham in July 2018.

 Bresnan, who played 23 Tests and 85 one-day internationals for England, said he had never and would never use these terms.